Skip to main content

 Deeper integration of the euro area banking system

 As the financial crisis evolved into the euro area debt crisis it became clear that deeper integration of the banking system was needed for the euro area countries, which are particularly interdependent.
-That’s why, on the basis of the European Commission roadmap for the creation of the banking union, the EU institutions agreed to establish a Single supervisory mechanism (SSM) and a Single resolution mechanism (SRM) for banks.
+That’s why, on the basis of the European Commission roadmap for the creation of the banking union, the EU institutions agreed to establish a single supervisory mechanism (SSM) and a single resolution mechanism (SRM) for banks.
 The banking union applies to countries in the euro area.
 Non-euro area countries can also join.
-After the accession of Bulgaria and Croatia, the banking union is now made of 21 countries.
+Following the accession of Bulgaria and Croatia, the banking union is now made up of 21 countries.

 Completing the banking union

-The first two pillars of the banking union – the SSM and the SRM – are now in place and fully operational.
-However, the work on the banking union is not finished since its third pillar, the European deposit insurance scheme (EDIS), as proposed by the Commission in 2015, is still pending.
+The first twocomponents, or ‘pillars’, of the banking union – the SSM and the SRM – are now in place and fully operational.
+However, the work on the banking union is still ongoing since its third pillar, the European deposit insurance scheme (EDIS), which was proposed by the Commission in 2015, is not in yet place.
 EDIS would provide stronger and more uniform insurance cover for all retail depositors in the banking union.
-The legislative process has been put on hold for more than seven years by the European Parliament and Council.
+However, the legislative process has been put on hold for more than seven years by the European Parliament and Council.

-In October 2017 the European Commission also published a Communication from the Commission: Completing the banking union.
+In October 2017 the Commission also published a Communication from the Commission: Completing the banking union.

-The Commission also published its second Single supervision mechanism report, which concluded that, overall, the SSM is functioning well and has become a mature established supervisory authority delivering on the objectives set out when it was created.
+The Commission also published its second single supervisory mechanism report.
+The report concluded that, overall, the SSM works well and is now a well-established supervisory authority, which delivers on the objectives set out when it was created.

 More about the banking union